Ribauandre/SomethingReallyCool/README.md

 We haven't thought of it yet but its coming! 👌😎

 Contributors List:
-Andre Ribau, David Velso, Filip Donskoy
+Andre Ribau, David Veloso, Filip Donskoy